desktop/desktop/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Describe the bug

-A clear and concise description of what the bug is.
+Write a clear and concise description of what the bug is.

 ### Version & OS

-Open 'About GitHub Desktop' menu to see the Desktop version.
+Open the 'About GitHub Desktop' menu to see Desktop's version.
 Also include what operating system you are using.

 ### Steps to reproduce the behavior